survivejs/webpack-book/manuscript/loading_assets/05_loading_fonts.md

 }
 ```

+## Generating Font Files Based on SVGs

+Sometimes you might have a bunch of SVG files that would be nice to bundle as font files of their own.
+The setup is a little involved, but [fontgen-loader](https://www.npmjs.com/package/fontgen-loader) achieves just this.

 ## Manipulating `file-loader` Output Path and `publicPath`

 As discussed above and in [webpack issue tracker](https://github.com/webpack/file-loader/issues/32#issuecomment-250622904), *file-loader* allows shaping the output.
 This way you can output your fonts below `fonts/`, images below `images/`, and so on over using the root.